codacy/docs/docs/repositories-configure/code-patterns.md

     ![Using a configuration file](images/code-pattern-config-file.png)

-The known file names for each tool are the following:
+The known file names for the tools that support configuration files are the following:

 <table>
   <thead>